 Time needed: 2 – 2.5 hours

 Tips: Whatever you do, make sure you buy tickets ahead of time for this.
 I am so thankful to the blogs I read with this tip.
 The line to get in for those without tickets was insane (and it was raining when we got there).
 We walked up at our ticket time and walked right in with zero wait.
 It was raining at the time so we were even more happy about this.
 Make sure you get the audio guide because there are very limited signs explaining what you’re looking at down there.
 If you buy tickets online, this is the only option (but it’s worth it).
+If you cannot buy tickets online, I would suggest heading there when they open at 10:00am.
+This will be your best opportunity to beat the crowds!

 IMPORTANT: The site to buy tickets to the Catacombs is all in French with no option for English.
 Google tried to translate the page for me, but failed.
 Luckily, my (limited) knowledge of the French language helped me purchase our tickets.
 Don’t let this deter you from purchasing ahead of time.
 Here’s how to get through the site: